Have you ever needed to manage multiple Facebook accounts at the same time?

 Using Ghost Browser (free download here), you can manage multiple Facebook accounts without any special SaaS services.
 And without logging in and out.
 You can use this alternative browser just like you would use Chrome or Firefox with one awesome exception.

-When you open a new tab in Ghost Browser, you can optionally open it in a new Session as shown in the image.
-The new Session is a color-coded tab that has a separate cookie jar.
+When you open a new tab in Ghost Browser, you can optionally open it in a new Identity as shown in the image.
+The new Identity is a color-coded tab that has a separate cookie jar.
 This allows you to log into Facebook with multiple accounts.
 (Or any other site for that matter).

 Because it all happens in one browser window (see image) it's a lot easier to manage multiple Facebook accounts in Ghost than it is to set up other complex tools.
 Ghost requires very little setup.
 If you are a Chrome user, you can download the browser, import all of your settings, bookmarks AND Chrome extensions.
 You'll have your Chrome experience replicated in about a minute or two.
 No joke!
 If you use another browser, you can still import everything but your extensions.